 b.
 You will need to create a separate UPC code for FFS-enabled inventory.
 Work back with your BD/SA lead to link this with any existing UPC codes and product detail pages.

 There are important manufacturing considerations required to support the Zigbee simple setup functionality.
 These require physical changes to exterior packaging to support the inclusion of a specific 2D barcode.
 Detailed guidance on 2D Barcode is provided in the Manufacturing Guide.

 See the Provisionee Manufacturing Guide for more information

 Amazon will require your devices (and application if applicable) to go through our Simple Setup Certification.
 This is different than other Amazon certifications, such as Works with Alexa and Built for Alexa.
-Please consult your Business Development / Solution Architect leads for more information on Certification testing and provides links to self certification testing plans.
+The Provisionee Certification Guide provides more information on Certification testing and provides links to self certification testing plans.